-In case of disturbances, IMs work together with the RUs concerned and neighbouring IMs in order to limit the impact as far as possible and to reduce the overall recovery time of the network.
+In case of disturbances, IMs work together with the RUs concerned and neighbouring IMs in order to limit the impact as far as possible, to provide possible alternative routes for the traffic and to reduce the negative impact occurred on the network.
+Detailed description is under sub-chapter 4.6.